davenull311/davenull311/README.md

 <!--- About me section -->
 ### About me
 My name is Dave.
-I'm a Microsoft Dynamics Developer, musician, writer and Veteran advocate.
+I'm a Microsoft Power Platform Developer, musician, writer and Veteran advocate.

 -----